hugorbarbosa/cpp-design-patterns/README.md

 > "Dependency is the key problem in software development at all scales."
 (Kent Beck, *Test-Driven Development: By Example*)

 This formulation is so true.
-Indeed, the problem is always about dealing with the connections and relationships between classes and modules.
+The problem is always about dealing with the connections and relationships between classes and modules.
 In software, different pieces of code need to work together, and this interaction can create some form of coupling.
 These artificial dependencies make software harder to change, read, test, and maintain.
 Thus, the software must be developed in a way that keeps these artificial dependencies at a minimum.

 ***How to break these dependencies?***